-I adore warm summer nights, the smell of jasmine and lilies, laughter that makes me cry, bear hugs, snow falling in my eyelashes, cheekiness, comfy couches, watermelon, road trips, mischievous grins, ice-cream, speed, raw emotions, climbing to high places, homemade chai, wild thunder storms, outdoor hot springs, inspiring movies, galloping on horses, wrestling, snuggling up, a big deck with a lovely outlook, the smell of rain on dirt, lounging in hammocks, spirited boxing, skinny dipping, rose oil, new clothes, feeling really fit and having a good story to tell.
+I adore hot summer nights, the smell of jasmine and lilies, laughter that makes me cry, bear hugs, snow falling in my eyelashes, cheekiness, comfy couches, watermelon, road trips, mischievous grins, ice-cream, speed, raw emotions, climbing to high places, homemade chai, wild thunder storms, outdoor hot springs, inspiring movies, galloping on horses, wrestling, snuggling up, a big deck with a lovely outlook, the smell of rain on dirt, lounging in hammocks, spirited boxing, skinny dipping, rose oil, new clothes, feeling really fit and having a good story to tell.

 What do you love?
 What makes your body feel really good?